Stacy Mitchell: Biography

 Mitchell grew up in Portland, Maine.
 She graduated with a B.A. in history from Macalester College.

 She is chair of the American Independent Business Alliance.

-In 1997, Mitchell became a research assistant at the Institute for Local Self-Reliance.
-She later became the co-executive director of the Institute.
-She runs a small regional office of the institute in Portland, while the headquarters in Minneapolis.
+In 1997, Mitchell became a research assistant at the Institute for Local Self-Reliance with headquarters in Minneapolis.
+She later became the co-executive director of the Institute and runs a small regional office of the institute in Portland.

 In 2016, Mitchell co-authored Amazon’s Stranglehold.

 On May 29, 2023, an editorial by Mitchell was published in the New York Times.

-In her book big box swindle, Mitchell describes the Geoffrey Loophole, a tax loophole used by retailers that have locations in multiple states to avoid paying corporate income taxes.
-It is known as the "Geoffrey Loophole" after Geoffrey the Giraffe, the mascot for Toys R Us.
+In her book big box swindle, Mitchell describes the "Geoffrey Loophole", a tax loophole used by retailers that have locations in different states to avoid paying corporate income taxes.
+It is named after Geoffrey the Giraffe, the mascot for Toys R Us.

 Awards and honors

 Big-Box Swindle was named a best business book of 2007 by the American Library Association.

-In 2014, Mitchell was awarded the Beacon Award by Portland Buy Local for her "leadership and innovation in growing Portland's independent and local economy.”
+In 2014, Mitchell was awarded the Beacon Award by Portland Buy Local for her "leadership and innovation in developing Portland's independent and local economy.”